-Examine models of health systems and development policy in Geneva and the surrounding region and investigate prominent issues dominating the international health and development arenas.
+Examine global health and development policy in Geneva and investigate prominent issues dominating the international health and development arenas.

 Learn about health and development policy in Geneva, the world capital for international organizations dedicated to public health, social justice, and sustainable development.

 You will learn through onsite briefings and lectures with experts at international and nongovernmental organizations such as the University Hospital of Geneva, the World Health Organization, the United Nations Development Programme, UNAIDS, the International Committee of the Red Cross, and Médecins Sans Frontières.
 You will receive a pass to the United Nations library.

 You will receive a Swiss travel pass, allowing free use of public transportation everywhere in Switzerland.
 Most of the program’s lectures and French classes take place on a campus-like environment in Nyon, a charming city located on the shores of Lake Geneva, close to the cities of Geneva and Lausanne.